 Wonthaggi is identified as a ‘high growth’ regional centre through the state and local policy and has been identified as having high spatial growth capacity and encourages large scale residential growth within the township boundary, particularly within the north east growth area.

-The area currently included in the Wonthaggi Strategic Framework Plan (which includes the north east growth area) is adequate to meet land supply needs.
+The area currently included in the Wonthaggi Strategic Framework Plan (which includes the PSP) is adequate to meet land supply needs.
 Therefore, implementing the PSP is critical in meeting the land supply and housing needs.

+Table 1 Amendment History